FAQ on Changes to Academic Requirements

 2. As a sophomore, I wonder if I can get retroactive credits for PE skills already completed?

 Yes.
-These adjustments to credits and cumulative grade-point averages will appear slowly during September.
+These adjustments to credits and cumulative grade-point averages appeared on your record during September.

 3. I was wondering why playing a varsity sport only counts for two of the four PE credits.

-The number of varsity credits which are countable toward the FDR requirement is set by the PEA&R Department (2 for each sport but max of 3, going forward), though we are having discussions about allowing additional varsity credits to count toward degree credits even after the FDR requirement has been completed.
+The number of varsity credits which are countable toward the FDR requirement is set by the PEA&R Department (2 for each sport but max of 3, going forward).
+Students in the Classes of 2020 and 2021, may use up to 6 credits of 100- or 200-level PE toward degree requirements, so it is possible for those students to use two additional varsity (or other skills) credits toward degree credits once the FDR requirement has been completed.

 4. As a sophomore or first-year, how do I make my new PE registration for 1 credit?